 - Ensure all personnel are clear from front of truck before performing brake stall check.
 Be ready to apply service brake.
 Operator must remain in cab while performing this check.
 Failure to comply could result in personnel injury. - Never use parking brake for normal braking or wheels will lock up causing severe skid.
-Skidding vehicle may result in serious personal injury or death. - Do not use trailer brakes as a parking brake.
-Trailer brakes may not hold loaded vehicle and trailer on a grade.
-A runaway vehicle may cause severe personal injury or death. - Engine must be shut OFF and parking brake set before performing PMCS walkaround.
+Skidding vehicle may result in serious personal injury or death. - Engine must be shut OFF and parking brake set before performing PMCS walkaround.
 Failure to comply may result in injury or death to personnel.